Silvio Scaglia: Personal life

 Scaglia has three adult children from his first marriage.
 His oldest, Chiara Scaglia, was previously in a leadership position at La Perla and continues to work in the fashion industry.
 Scaglia was married to Julia Haart.
 In early 2022, Haart filed for divorce.

 Scaglia is currently engaged to socialite Michelle-Marie Heinemann.
 In January 2023 it was announced that Mrs. Michelle-Marie Heinemann legally took the surname of Scaglia.

-Silvio Scaglia is a great lover of the sea and an expert diver.
-In 2011 he acquired the Galileo G yacht from the Perini Navi shipyard, which he ordered for construction with icebreaker class specifications to be able to face voyages to the Arctic and Antarctic, with which he crossed the Northwest passage twice.
-Equipped with a modern internal diving center, it has sailed all the seas of the world being able to dive in exclusive places.
+On 1 March 2010, he was number 937 on the Forbes list of the world's billionaires.
+In 2024, Scaglia did not qualify to be on the list.

-On March 1, 2010, he was number 937 on the Forbes list of the world's billionaires.
+In 2024, Scaglia's financial status has dissipated as he requested a court-appointed attorney in his legal battles with Julia Haart, citing financial hardship.